FTP is a technology that transfers files more efficiently than standard HTML web browsers, decreasing your upload/download times anywhere from 20-60%.

 How Do I Configure FTP?

-We've prepared step-by-step instructions for configuring some of our users' favorite FTP clients.
+We've prepared step-by-step instructions for configuring FTP using Filezilla.
 You can find links to those instructions below.